Fexofenadine Patient Tips

 - Histamine is a chemical that is released by mast cells in response to an allergen, and it is responsible for many of the symptoms of an allergic reaction, such as swelling of the mucous membranes, sneezing, and itching.
 Fexofenadine binds to histamine receptors and prevents histamine from having an effect on those receptors, which reduces the symptoms of an allergic reaction.

-- Fexofenadine belongs to the group of drugs known as antihistamines.
+- Fexofenadine belongs to the drug class called antihistamines.
 Fexofenadine may also be called an H1-antihistamine, a second-generation antihistamine, or a nonsedating antihistamine.

 2. Upsides

-- May be used for the short-term relief of runny nose, sneezing, itching of the nose or throat, or itchy watery eyes due to hay fever or other respiratory allergens.
+- Used for the short-term relief of runny nose, sneezing, itching of the nose or throat, or itchy watery eyes due to hay fever (seasonal allergic rhinitis) or other allergies in adults and children 6 years and older.

-- May be used off-label to provide relief from itching that occurs as a result of chronic idiopathic urticaria (hives).
+- May be used to provide relief from itching that occurs as a result of chronic idiopathic urticaria (hives) in adults and children 6 years and older.
 Symptoms of hives include raised, red, itchy bumps, streaks, or blotches on the skin.
 National guidelines support this use.

-- May be used in the treatment of allergic conjunctivitis, insect bites, and other allergic skin disorders.
+- Other uses include allergic conjunctivitis, insect bites, and other allergic skin reactions.

 - May be given daily when allergens are most prevalent (such as during spring or summer).